Caesar LaMonaca: Career

 After a few years on the road, LaMonaca settled in California and was able to bring his mother to the U.S. He led multiple groups until he was drafted for World War I. After the war, LaMonaca performed everywhere from Santa Barbara to San Francisco and had recurring gigs at the Greek Theater in Berkeley.
 After touring with various ensembles, LaMonaca married settled down in Rhode Island where his son, Caesar Vito was born.

-The family moved to Miami so Cesar could lead a band at the Roman Pools.
-They survived the Great Hurricane of 1926 in a small house in Ft Lauderdale.
-Shortly thereafter, he was director of the Hollywood, Florida municipal band.
+The family moved to Hollywood, Florida so Cesar could conduct the band, surviving the Great Hurricane of 1926 in a small house in Ft Lauderdale.
+Shortly thereafter, he was director of the Miami municipal band at the Roman Pools.

 Soon LaMonaca was working with the local Boy Scouts and helped stand up their drum and bugle corps (classic), as he did later in Miami.

 In 1926, LaMonaca outbid the famed Arthur Pryor for a series of waterfront concert gigs in Miami, but that season was interrupted by the Great Miami Hurricane.
 LaMonaca's Hollywood band immediately began to play at area hospitals for victims of the hurricane.

 After Miami rebuilt the Bayfront Park Amphitheater, in 1927, his band gave concerts there for the next 50 years.
 In 1929, he became director of the Harvey Seeds American Legion Post Drum and Bugle Corps.

 Under his musical direction Harvey Seeds won three national championships and a number of other accolades.

 In 1930, LaMonaca volunteered to conduct the 265th Coast Artillery Band of the Florida National Guard, a military unit which was the predecessor of today's 13th Army Band, Florida National Guard.
 The band adopted LaMonaca's style of mixing classical music with marches and modern songs.
 The Coast Artillery later became the 265th Air Defense Artillery Regiment.
 This was the only Florida military band that survived the reorganization of the armed forces after WWII.
 LaMonaca retired from the military in 1941, as the unit was federalized for active duty.
 The band served in Texas and Alaska.
 LaMonaca noted in an interview that the Army didn't pay enough to keep up his familial responsibilities.